Private speech: Research

 Current research is becoming focused on use of private speech in the early childhood classroom setting and teachers' practices and attitudes regarding children's private speech.
 Many studies have shown that preschool aged children engage in a considerable amount of overt private speech in their early childhood classrooms.
 Specifically, researchers have found that children use more self-talk when they are busy with a goal-directed task activity (e.g., completing a puzzle).
 It was also found that preschool aged children were least likely to use private speech in the presence of a teacher.

 Many methodological advancements and tools can now be used to better examine the role of speech in self-regulation.
 With these advancements, there will be more research in the future on children's awareness of inner and private speech.
 There is also a possibility that researchers will perform additional work on the early precursors of self-talk, early childhood interventions and better understanding the role language has on the formation of inner and private speech.

+In adults

+In a self-reported questionnaire, young adults reported high levels of private speech, particularly when engaged in tasks with cognitive, mnemonic, and attentional components.
+This suggests that private speech may be retained to some extent into adulthood, serving a similar purpose as it does in children.
+Adults who stutter are much less likely to do so during private speech.